JonathanWilbur/mueller-report/volume1.md

 According to Denman, she spoke with Gordon and Matt Miller, and they told her that they had to clear the language and that Gordon was "talking to New York."
-803 Denman told others that she was asked by the two Trump campaign staffers to strike "lethal defense weapons " from the proposal but that she refused.
+803 Denman told others that she was asked by the two Trump campaign staffers to strike "lethal defense weapons" from the proposal but that she refused.
 804 Denman recalled Gordon saying that he was on the phone with candidate Trump, but she was skeptical whether that was true.
 805 Gordon denied having told Denman that he was on the phone with Trump, although he acknowledged it was possible that he